raphCode/master-thesis-muzero/theory.typ

 At best, it can be seen as a sequential but incomplete information variant of !rps.
 @gtheo2

+==== Determinism

+A !g that involves no chance events is said to be deterministic.
+For instance, chess and Go are deterministic !gs since the !g !s only depends on the moves of the !pls.
+@gtheo

 ==== Cooperation

 !Gt can be divided into two branches, cooperative and non-cooperative.